Auberon Herbert: Early life and education

 Herbert was born at Highclere Castle on 18 June 1838.
 He was the third son of the 3rd Earl of Carnarvon, and brother of Henry Herbert, the 4th Earl.
 Herbert was educated at Eton College, entering the school in 1850.
 He left school early, having been elected to a founder's kin fellowship at St John's College, Oxford in 1855.
 He gained a second class in Classical Moderations in 1857.

-In May 1858 he joined the 7th Queen's Own Hussars at Canterbury with the rank of Cornet by purchase, and in June 1859 became a Lieutenant, also by purchase.
+In May 1858 he joined the 7th Queen's Own Hussars at Canterbury with the rank of cornet by purchase, and in June 1859 became a lieutenant, also by purchase.
 In the autumn of 1860 he joined the service troops at Umballa, India.
 In 1861 he returned to England and sold his commission in 1862.
-He then resumed his career at Oxford, where he was President of the Union in Hilary Term 1862; he graduated B.C.L. in 1862 and D.C.L. in 1865.
+He then resumed his career at Oxford, where he was President of the Union in Hilary Term 1862; he graduated BCL in 1862 and DCL in 1865.
 He lectured in history and jurisprudence at St John's College, and resigned his fellowship in 1869.

-In March 1864 he visited the scene of the Prusso-Danish war, and distinguished himself at Dybbol by sallies from the Danish redoubts for the purpose of rescuing the wounded.
+In March 1864 he visited the scene of the Prusso-Danish war, and distinguished himself at Dybbøl by sallies from the Danish redoubts for the purpose of rescuing the wounded.
 As a recognition of his bravery he was made a knight of the Order of the Dannebrog.
 His impressions of the campaign were recorded in his letters to his mother published under the title The Danes in Camp (1864).
-He went to the United States during the American Civil War, and he witnessed the Siege of Richmond (1864–65).
-During the Franco-Prussian War he went to France, and was present at the Battle of Sedan (1870).
-He was outside Paris during the Siege of Paris (1870–71), and was one of the first to enter the city after the capitulation, being nearly shot as a spy on his way in.
+He went to the United States during the American Civil War, and witnessed the Siege of Richmond (1864–65).
+During the Franco-Prussian War he went to France, and was present at the Battle of Sedan.
+He was outside Paris during the Siege of Paris, and was one of the first to enter the city after the capitulation, being nearly shot as a spy on his way in.
 He remained there during the Paris Commune in the company of his second brother, Alan Herbert, who practised medicine in Paris.
 In later life he received the Austrian Order of the Iron Crown, third class, for helping to rescue the crew of the Pare, an Austrian vessel wrecked off Westward Ho!

-Political career
+Early political career

 Herbert stood as a Conservative candidate for Newport in the 1865 general election but was defeated.
-He held the post of private secretary to Stafford Northcote, the President of the Board of Trade from 1866 to 1868.
-He stood as a Liberal candidate for Berkshire in the 1868 election but lost.
+He held the post of private secretary to Stafford Northcote, the President of the Board of Trade, from 1866 to 1868.
+His politics moving rapidly leftward, he stood as a Liberal candidate for Berkshire in the 1868 election but lost.
 He served as President of the fourth day of the first ever Co-operative Congress in 1869.
-He was elected in a by-election for Nottingham in 1870 becoming a Liberal M.P.